adi776borate/Human_Activity_Recognition/All_Solutions.md

 ## Introduction

 This project focuses on Human Activity Recognition (HAR) using accelerometer data.
-The goal is to accurately classify activities such as walking, sitting, standing, etc., based on sensor data.
+The goal is to accurately classify activities such as walking, sitting, standing, etc., based on accelerometer data.
 The project is divided into several tasks, each addressing a specific aspect of the recognition process.

 ## Project Structure